What’s New at Whistler Blackcomb for Winter 2020/21

 It’s all done online and you have to have a pass.

-Pass holders have up to seven (or as many days as they have on their pass if less than seven) Priority Reservation Days and seven Week-Of Reservation Days that they can book in advance.
+Pass holders have up to seven (or as many days as they have on their pass if less than seven) Priority Reservation Days and seven Week-Of Reservation Days that they can book in advance (on Wednesdays, all season long).

 For example, it might be your family tradition to ski on Christmas Day or during Spring Break, so you might apply some of your seven priority days over that period.

-It’s worth noting that these seven Priority Reservation Days need to be reserved by December 7, 2020, but can be applied to the core season dates, which are from December 8, 2020 to April 4, 2021.
+It’s worth noting that exclusive pass holder access to Priority Reservation Days ends December 7, 2020.
 When you use a priority day, you get it back, meaning you can book another priority day – so, you always have seven priority days in the bank.
 Families can book reservations together if they are on the same pass holder account.

 If you cannot get the Priority Reservation Days you want by December 7 and have not used your pass, you can get a refund with Epic Coverage.

 On top of that, pass holders have seven week-of days they can reserve, so if you know you’re not working next Tuesday you’d hop on the system and make a reservation for that day.
 You could make it a new Sunday evening ritual to go online and reserve the next seven days, just in case Mother Nature does a cheeky dump.
-You get these week-of days back as soon as you’ve used one (like the priority days), so if you choose to reserve a spot for riding on Tuesday, you’ll have six left in the bank, but once Tuesday is done, you’ll have your full seven back.
+You get these week-of days back as soon as you’ve used one (like the priority days).

 For more information on the reservation system, visit Whistler.com.